nubenetes/awesome-kubernetes/docs/rancher.md

 * [dzone: Getting Started With Rancher 🌟](https://dzone.com/refcardz/getting-started-with-rancher) What is Rancher?
 And how does it make Kubernetes crazy easy?
 Rancher is a complete Kubernetes stack that's easy to navigate — whether it's physical servers on-prem or in the cloud.
 This Refcard helps you get started with Rancher — from zero to fully production-ready.
 * [devclass.com: Rancher presents first big release after SUSE acquisition, ups game on hosted cluster provisioning](https://devclass.com/2021/09/02/rancher-presents-first-big-release-after-suse-acquisition-ups-game-on-hosted-cluster-provisioning/)
 * [suse.com: SUSE Rancher 2.6 delivers interoperability across multi-cloud environments with redesigned user experience, hosted cluster support, and improved security posture](https://www.suse.com/c/intro-rancher-2-6-features/)
+* [zdnet.com: SUSE Harvester: Deploying virtual machines with Kubernetes](https://www.zdnet.com/article/suse-harvester-deploying-virtual-machines-with-kubernetes/) We all use Kubernetes to manage containers, but now SUSE, with Harvester and Rancher, enables you to deploy VMs with it as well.

 <center>
 [![rancher architecture](images/rancher.png)](https://www.youtube.com/watch?v=2LNxGVS81mE)